LisichkinVlad/LisichkinVlad/README.md

 # Hi, I'm Vlad Lisichkin 👋

-I have been working as an outsource system administrator at Master-Service company from 2009 till now.
+I have been working as an outsource system administrator from 2009 till now.

 <p align='center'>